Grace (TV series)

 Grace is a British television crime drama series based in Brighton and Hove, England, starring John Simm in the title role of Detective Superintendent Roy Grace, a dogged detective who, haunted by the disappearance of his wife some years previously, solves a variety of cases.

 Based on the bestselling novels by Peter James, the series was adapted by screenwriter Russell Lewis with a pair of films comprising the novels Dead Simple and Looking Good Dead, filmed in 2020 for broadcast in 2021.
 Dead Simple, broadcast in March 2021, attracted an estimated 7.2m viewers, which made it the fifth-most-watched programme for the week of 8–14 March, according to BARB.

 Following strong viewing figures for the opening episode, a second series of three films was commissioned in 2021, with broadcasting beginning in May 2022.
 A third series was commissioned in 2022, with filming beginning in August 2022 and broadcast starting in March 2023.
+Three further series were commissioned and broadcast on ITV.
+Series 6 premiered on ITV on 29 March 2026.
+A seventh series was confirmed by ITV on 22 April 2026 and filming began on 27 April 2026.